Share this Article

 "Landlords who don't cash rent checks are using one of the oldest harassment techniques in the book," Himmelstein says.
 "They will do this in the hope that the tenant will spend the rent money, and then they can sue them for eviction."

-But it's better not to let your current situation reach such a point.
-Protect yourself from the stress of fighting it out with your landlord in housing court by sending in your rent checks and keeping a written record of your payments.
-"Write a letter and send it to your landlord by regular and certified mail, and get a certificate of mailing from the post office, because then it's presumed to be delivered," Himmelstein advises.
+But it's best not to let your current situation reach such a point.
+Protect yourself from the stress of fighting it out with your landlord in Housing Court by sending in your rent checks and keeping a written record of your payments.
+"Write a letter and send it to your landlord by regular and certified mail, and get a certificate of mailing from the post office, because then it's presumed to be delivered," Himmelstein says.
 "This will confirm that you have tendered your rent each and every month and the landlord has not cashed the checks."

 As for the question of lease renewal, how you should proceed depends on whether or not you're a stabilized tenant.
 If you are, as long as your landlord hasn't served you with a notice for non-renewal, then you're legally entitled to a renewed lease.

-"If they want to renew, you should first write a letter to the landlord," says Himmelstein.
-"If the landlord doesn't renew the lease within 30 days, file a complaint with DHCR (the Division of Housing and Community Renewal) for non renewal."
+"If they want to renew, you should first write a letter to the landlord," Himmelstein says.
+"If the landlord doesn't renew the lease within 30 days, file a complaint with the Division of Housing and Community Renewal for non renewal."